Feature Importance-Aware Deep Joint Source-Channel Coding for Computationally Efficient and Adjustable Image Transmission: Experiment

 \textbf{Complexity Demands at Encoder and Decoder:} Recalling that deepJSCC involves the joint optimization of source coding and channel coding, we can further investigate the image reconstruction performance from three different perspectives.
 The first perspective is the encoder for source and channel coding where the extracted features should be both concise and robust to channel noise.
 The second perspective is the decoder for source coding where images are regenerated.
-The final perspective is the decoder for channel coding where error correction is performed at the deepJSCC decoder.
+The final perspective is the decoder for channel coding, which involves perceiving the meaning of the noisy received signal.
 By considering these components, our experiments with varying values of $\gamma_e$ and $\gamma_d$ reveal the relationship between computational complexity and the contribution of each component to reconstruction performance.
-It is important to note that all previous deepJSCC models have fixed computational complexity at encoder and decoder and cannot adjust computational resources without modifying network scales or architectures~\cite{bourtsoulatze2019deep,yang2024swinjscc,wu2024mambajscc1}.
+In previous computational resource-adjustable deepJSCC models, the transceiver's computational complexity adjustments are constrained by the counterpart communication side~\cite{niu2025multimodal,zhang2024unified,raha2025dd}.
 As a result, such a discussion has not been possible in previous models.

 First, when varying $\gamma_e$ (triangles in Figure~\ref{fig:resource control}), no significant change in PSNR is observed at both $\SNR=1$dB (low) and $\SNR=10$dB (high).
 This indicates that robust and concise feature extraction in the encoder does not require substantial computational resources, and adjusting the encoder’s computational budget has minimal impact on overall communication performance.
 On the other hand, when varying $\gamma_d$ (crosses in Figure~\ref{fig:resource control}), PSNR exhibits different behaviors depending on the SNR.
-The PSNR variation at $\SNR=1$dB is approximately $0.4$dB, which is twice of the $0.2$dB variation at $\SNR=10$dB.
-Since the image regeneration tasks are the same at both SNRs and thus the required computations are also the same, we can conclude that error correction at the decoder demands significant computational complexity.
-Our findings suggest that the decoder plays a more critical role than the encoder in deepJSCC performance, especially when SNR is low.
-This highlights the need to reconsider the conventional symmetric deepJSCC design, where the encoder and decoder typically have symmetric structures and computational resources~\cite{bourtsoulatze2019deep,yang2024swinjscc,wu2024mambajscc1}.
+The PSNR variation at $\SNR=1$dB is approximately $0.28$dB, which is about three times of the $0.09$dB variation at $\SNR=10$dB.
+Since the image regeneration tasks are the same at both SNRs, and thus the required computations are also the same, we can conclude that perceiving the meaning of the noisy received signal at the decoder demands significant computational complexity.